Cogmasters/concord/docs/CONTRIBUTING.md

 ### Patch Against Recent Source

 Please try to get the latest available sources to make your patches against.
 It makes the lives of the developers so much easier.
-The very best is if you get the most up-to-date sources from the git repository, but the latest release archive is quite OK as well!

 ### Documentation